 CLASS SCHEDULE & LOCATION

-In Boulder County, spring 2017 training will be held every Friday starting January 13 at the Larimer County Fairgrounds’ The Ranch.
+In Boulder County, spring 2018 training will be held every Friday starting January 26 at the Larimer County Fairgrounds’ The Ranch.
 Class periods are 6 hours per day, from 8:30 a.m. to noon and 1 p.m. to 4 p.m.
-For a list of class dates, topics, and instructors, as well as directions and a map to The Ranch, download the 2017 Spring Class Schedule:
+For a list of class dates, topics, directions and a map to The Ranch, contact us.

-A textbook or printed information obtained online is required.
+Our printed information is obtained online and required.
 It is up to you to decide which book format is best for your learning style, acquire it prior to class, and be prepared for class each day.
-Download textbook ordering information here:

 VOLUNTEER/COMMUNITY GREENING PROJECTS